-There are many people who support themselves as English teachers in Argentina and even more who get by with a combination of teaching English and other paid work.
+There are many people who seek out a living as English teachers in Argentina and even more who get by with a combination of teaching English and other paid work.
 In any case it is recommended to come to the country with sufficient savings to cover your costs for a few months until you build up a regular clientele.

-For a private class a typical fee is AR$40 per hour, although you can sometimes ask for as much as AR$50, depending on factors such as travel time, number of hours per week and your reputation as a teacher.
+For a private class a typical fee starts at US$12 per hour, although you can sometimes ask for as much as US$15-20, depending on factors such as travel time, number of hours per week and your reputation as a teacher.
 If you are just starting out, you may want to offer private classes for a cheaper rate, in order to build up your number of students.

 A very important factor to consider is the travel time between classes.
-Not many academies can offer you a whole batch of classes at the one company, so you will likely be traveling around by foot, bus or subway in order to get to different classes around the city.
-So it is possible to ‘work’ a 12-hour day, but only actually earn a fee for five or six of those hours – with the rest of the time spent traveling between destinations, or on little breaks of one or two hours that you could not fill with a class.
+Not many academies can offer you a whole batch of classes at one company, so you will likely be traveling around by foot, bike, bus or subway in order to get to different classes around the city.
+So it is possible to ‘work’ a 12-hour day, but only actually earn a fee for five or six of those hours, with the rest of the time spent traveling between destinations, or on little breaks of one or two hours that you could not fill with a class.

-The majority of English students prefer classes at one of three times of day; before work, lunch time, or straight after work.
-Therefore you tend to easily fill those time slots with classes, but have more trouble filling the spaces in between.
-So you can earn AR$4000 per month after hanging around a while and if you are prepared to work long days, and are lucky enough to fill up your schedule or find well-paying private students.
-Otherwise, you should expect to earn less than that.
-Many opt to teach less classes per day, or only work three or four days a week and earn a comfortable AR$2200-AR$3000 per month.
-To see how this relates to the cost of living in the country, see this article.
+So you can earn enough to survive and have a little fun if you are prepared to work long days, and are lucky enough to fill up your schedule or find well-paying private students.
+Many opt to teach less classes per day, or only work three or four days a week and earn just enough to live like a typical college student.